-The Fairfax House curatorial team are currently raising £380.00 to restore a significant painting from the collection, titled The Magdalene.
+Thanks to generous public donations, the Fairfax House curatorial team have successfully raised £380.00 to restore a significant painting from the collection, titled The Magdalene.

 The Magdalene features a finely painted portrait of Mary Magdalene seated at a table, writing, with an inkwell and a jar of ointment to one side.
 She wears distinctive costume and headgear, while the background landscape of a moated castle and mountains indicates the painting dates from the mid-sixteenth century (c.1520-40).